Skip to main content

 Parking: In front of the Black Chasm Visitor Center

-Pricing: $18.50/adult and $10/child
+Pricing: $22/adult and $14/children

-The intricate natural phenomena presented at Black Chasm Cavern is a must-see for curious souls.
+The intricate natural phenomena presented at Black Chasm Cavern are a must-see for curious souls.
 The cavern's highlight is the so-called helictites, which are formations resembling sparkling crystals twisting in different directions.
-Gaze upon the alluring blue lake beneath the viewing platform, and imagine being the first cavern explorer during the 1854 Gold Rush.
+Gaze upon the alluring blue lake beneath the viewing platform and imagine being the first cavern explorer during the 1854 Gold Rush.
 Once you've satisfied your spelunking craving, trek along the Minors Trail nearby to observe the marble monoliths created as a result of hydraulic mining.

 In the heart of Gold Country, Vallecito's Moaning Caverns are truly a sight to behold - the limestone formations are some of the most unique.